Genocide of indigenous peoples: British colonization of Ireland

 Ben Kiernan details how genocidal massacres were employed as a strategy in the colonisation of Ireland during the 16th century.

 The numerous massacres and widespread starvation that accompanied the Cromwellian conquest of Ireland (1649–1653) has led to it being called a genocide by some nationalist historians; during the conquest over 200,000 civilians died due to the destruction of crops, forced displacement, and the mass killing of civilians, and about 50,000 Irish were sold into indentured servitude.
 In the aftermath of the conquest, thousands of native Irish were forcibly deported to Connacht in accordance with the Act for the Settlement of Ireland 1652.

 The Plantations of Ireland were attempts to expel the native Irish from the best land of the island, and settle it with loyal British Protestants; they too have been described as genocidal.
 The Great Famine (1845–1850) has also been blamed on British policy and called genocidal.
 Katie Kane has compared the Sand Creek massacre with the Drogheda massacre.
 R. Barry O'Brien compared the Irish Rebellion of 1641 with the American Indian Wars, writing "The slaughter of Irishmen was looked upon as literally the slaughter of wild beasts.
 Not only the men, but even the women and children who fell into the hands of the English were deliberately and systematically butchered.
 Year after year, over a great part of all Ireland, all means of human subsistence was destroyed, no quarter was given to prisoners who surrendered, and the whole population was skillfully and steadily starved to death."

-Circassia

-Throughout the 19th century, the Russian Empire conducted a genocidal campaign against the Circassians and other Muslim populations in the North Caucasus.
-During the genocide, many Circassians were subjected to massacres and mass rapes as well as scientific experimentation, while others were deported from their homeland and resettled in the Ottoman Empire.